48 hours in Gladstone

 Permanently docked at the end of East Shores is the HMAS Gladstone II, an ex-Australian Navy Fremantle Class Patrol Boat.
-Sitting at 42m in length, the boat is open for tours on weekends to teach visitors about the town’s proud maritime history.
+Sitting at 42m in length, the boat is open for tours on weekends and it’s worth stepping onboard to learn about Gladstone’s proud maritime history.

 To the right of the cascading waterfall is a stairway to a scenic heaven, also known as the Auckland Point Lookout.
 When you reach the top you’ll find a café to quench your thirst and one helluva view.

 On one side it’s nothing but water views where you can play I-Spy guessing which island is which (oh, and there’s a map to tell if you were right).
 In the other direction, you’ll see the CBD completely surrounded by natural attractions.

 Make like a local with a visit to The Lightbox Espresso and Wine Bar.

 Located at the entrance to the Gladstone Entertainment and Convention Centre, The Lightbox menu and decor is a modern mix of hipster, healthy, and holistic.
 Think vine-covered courtyards, murals overlooking astroturf, and there’s even an entire wall made out of wine (can you say dream come true?).

 Whether it’s an acai bowl for brekkie, a pizza or burger for lunch, or a few cocktails after dinner, Lightbox is your go-to for a fabulous feast.

 8am: Get your hike on

 Just as the Hollywood sign looks over Los Angeles, the Mount Larcom peak can be seen from all over Gladstone.